Part 5

 doomsday 20 1200

 Now we have a new resource.
-Next let's create a new custom controller that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
+Next, let's create a new custom controller that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
 This will require some coding.

-So our controller has to do 3 things:
+Our controller has to do 3 things:

-• Create Job from a Countdown
+• Create a Job from a Countdown

 RBAC

 RBAC (Role-based access control) is an authorization method that allows us to define access for individual users, service accounts or groups by giving them roles.
-For our use case we will define a ServiceAccount resource.
+For our use case, we will define a ServiceAccount resource.

 serviceaccount.yaml